IBM/helm101/tutorial/Lab2/README.md

     replicaset.apps/guestbook-demo-6c9cf8b9   2         2         2         1h
     replicaset.apps/redis-master-5d8b66464f   1         1         1         1h
     ```
-    Note: The service type has changed (to `NodePort`) and a new port has been allocated (`31202` in this output case) to the guestbook
+    Note: The service type has changed (to `NodePort`) and a new port has been allocated (`31202` in this output case) to the guestbook service.
-    service.
 All `redis-slave` resources have been removed.

-2. View the guestbook as per [Lab1](../Lab1/README.md), using the updated port for the guestbook service
+2. View the guestbook as per [Lab1](../Lab1/README.md), using the updated port for the guestbook service.

 # Conclusion

 Congratulations, you have now updated the applications!
-This is a "no brainer"; Helm does not require any manual changing of resouces and is therefore so much easier to upgrade!
-All configuration can be set on the fly on the command line or using override files.
-This is made possible by the upfront work done when the logic is added to the template files which enables or disables capability depending on the flag set.
+Helm does not require any manual changing of resources and is therefore so much easier to upgrade!
+All configurations can be set on the fly on the command line or by using override files.
+This is made possible from when the logic was added to the template files, which enables or disables the capability, depending on the flag set.

-Why not check out [Lab 3](../Lab3/README.md) next, to get an insight into revision management.
+Check out [Lab 3](../Lab3/README.md) to get an insight into revision management.